 Thanks again for your contact and awareness of this issue, and Molly hopes that the Written Declaration is the start of a wider movement to ban microbeads and commit to tougher protection for our oceans and marine life across the European Union.
 This is something Greens have long been calling for.
 Environmental issues such as ocean pollution and climate change know no borders.

-For regular updates about Molly’s work in the European Parliament sign up to receive regular updates by email.
+Please sign up to receive regular updates about Molly’s work in the European Parliament by email.